csula/cs460-fall-2015/README.md

 ## Announcements

-* No class on October 3rd due to Senior Design event.
-I (Eric) will still be in classroom if anyone needs assistance in regards of the first exercise.
+* Due to some confusions on Github/Git usage, here is [an article talking about Git/Github written from myself](documents/misc/github-tutorial.md).
 * We just got the discount from Github education for private repositories.
 Therefore, on next class your current repository will be replaced by another private repository.

-* Due to some confusions on Github/Git usage, I will have a short section next class for teaching Git/Github.
-Stay tuned!

 ## Quick Start Guide